tenzir/tenzir/web/docs/operators/timeshift.md

 # timeshift

-Adjust time values by anchoring them around the current time.
+Adjusts timestamps relative to a given start time, with an optional speedup.

 ## Synopsis

 ```
-timeshift [--speed <speed>] [--relative-to <relative-to>] <field>
+timeshift [--start <time>] [--speed <factor>] <field>
 ```

 ## Description

-The `timeshift` operators adjusts a series of time values by anchoring them around the current time.
-Combined with the [`delay`](delay.md) operator this enables replaying a historical data set in real-time.
+The `timeshift` operator adjusts a series of time values by anchoring them around a given start time.

+If you do not provide a start time with `--start`, the operator will anchor the timestamps in `field` to begin with the current wall clock time, as if you provided `--start now`.

+With `--speed`, you can adjust the relative speed of the time series induced by `field` with a multiplicative factor.

+The options `--start` and `--speed` work independently, i.e., you can use them separately or both together.

+### `--start <time>`

+The time value to anchor the values around.

+Defaults to `now`.

 ### `--speed <speed>`

-A constant factor that describes applied to the new time values.
-Set to 2.0 to replay a dataset at twice the original speed, or to 0.5 to replay it at half the original speed.
+A constant factor to be divided by the inter-arrival time.
+For example, 2.0 decreases the event gaps by a factor of two, resulting a twice as fast dataflow.
+A value of 0.1 creates dataflow that spans ten times the original time frame.

 Defaults to 1.0.

-### `--relative-to <relative-to>`

-The time value to anchor the values around.

-Defaults to the current time.

 ### `<field>`

-The name fo the field for which to shift time values.
+The name of the field containing the timestamp values.

 ## Examples

-Anchor the M57 Zeek data set around Dec 19th, 2023:
+Anchor the M57 Zeek data set around Jan 1, 1984:

 ```
 from https://storage.googleapis.com/tenzir-datasets/M57/zeek-all.log.zst read zeek-tsv
-| replay --relative-to 2023-12-19 ts
+| timeshift --start 1984-01-01 ts
 ```

-Replay the M57 Zeek data set at ten times the original speed, shifting time values to match the start time of the pipeline:
+As above, but also make the time span of the trace 100 times longer:

 ```
 from https://storage.googleapis.com/tenzir-datasets/M57/zeek-all.log.zst read zeek-tsv
-| replay --speed 10 ts
+| timeshift --start 1984-01-01 --speed 0.01 ts
-| delay ts
 ```